Wednesday, February 1, 2012

-Although we often believe that free unstructured play is the most effective to learn a 2nd language, what several parents express is the need to be actively involved in playing with their child.
-Some type of structure helps learning.
+Although we believe that free unstructured play is effective for learning, what several parents express is the need to be actively involved in playing with their child when teaching a 2nd language.
+Some type of structure helps acquiring a 2nd language.

-After talking to parents that play with their children in a 2nd language, here are 5 ways parents foster learning of a new language through Play:
+After talking to parents about how they play with their children in a 2nd language, here are 5 ways parents foster learning of a new language through Play:

 1. Role playing